Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Methods

 \textbf{Dynamic firing probability estimation}.
-Since the initialization depends on averaged firing probability $p$, we use the first batch in training set to compute point estimations of $p$ and other statistics, leading to a dynamic initialization regime.
+Since the initialization depends on the averaged firing probability $p$, we use the first batch in training set to compute point estimations of $p$ and other statistics, leading to a dynamic initialization regime (see Appendix~\ref{appendix_dynamic_init} for implementation details).